-If a subject has an indeterminate QFT-G test at screening, the site must repeat the QFT-G test at least once during the screening period at the central laboratory.
-If the QFT-G result remains indeterminate, the chest x-ray shows no evidence of active TB, there are no signs or symptoms of active TB, there is no recent contact with anyone with active TB, and there is no history of latent (unless diagnosed within the 3 years prior to screening with documentation of completion of appropriate treatment) or active TB, the subject may be randomized and will have additional QFT-G testing performed at Weeks 12, 28, 40, and 52.
+If a subject has an indeterminate QFT-G test at screening, the chest x-ray shows no evidence of active TB, there are no signs or symptoms of active TB, there is no recent contact with anyone with active TB, and there is no history of latent (unless diagnosed within the 3 years prior to screening with documentation of completion of appropriate treatment) or active TB, the subject may be randomized and will have additional QFT-G testing performed at Weeks 12, 28, 40, and 52.
 Additionally, if in the opinion of the principal investigator and after discussion with the medical monitor, an expert specializing in TB may be consulted prior to randomization.
 If, during the study, a subject is determined to have a positive QFT-G result, the local country guidelines should be consulted for acceptable anti-TB treatment regimens.
 If no local guidelines exist for immunocompromised individuals, then USA guidelines must be followed.